kjrandez/Context/NOTES.md

 - Padding of parent page element causes glitch when dragging across edge of inner
 - Breadcrumb titles don't update when modified externally
 - As yet undefined bug with deeply nested page, possibly only after indent operation
+- Open in explorer/default new window is in background

 ### ANSWERS